Cafe restaurant ‘O Corvo’ Mouraria Lisbon: great food & a ‘sweater-wearing’ tree

 Lisbon at Christmas time, students, beggers, traditions & Xmas lingerie

 Already in October Lisbon is busy decorating the streets and trees.
 Thousands of colourful Christmas lights decorate the city.
-Christmas light restrictions across Portugal 2022
+Christmas light restrictions across Portugal

 November 2022: Praça Luis de Camões

-This year conventional lights were replaced by LED bulbs to reduce energy consumption.
+Nowadays conventional lights were replaced by LED bulbs to reduce energy consumption.

-Christmas lights will be on between December 6th 2022 and January 6th 2023, with a reduction in the daily operating hours.
-More info: The Portugal News
+Christmas lights in Lisbon will be switched on November 30th and will remain on until January 6 with a reduction in the daily operating hours.

 Lisbon Chirstmas lights church in Mouraria near Praca Martim Moniz